blundergat-155/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines: print the last ten lines of passwd
 5-firstlines: print the first 10 lines of passwd
 6-thirdline: display the third line of a file
+7-file: creates a file with a ridiculously long name with the words "Best School" typed within it